Learned Collusion: Duopoly

-We find that when players adopt naive Q-learning (with $b=0$), players are trapped 60\% of the time in the Nash profile $(p^{0},p^{0})$, with long-run payoff approximately equal to 2.25.
-Payoffs are above Nash levels, partly because experimentation improves welfare, partly because $(p^{3},p^{3})$ gets some (small) weight ($5\%$).
-Figure~\ref{fig16} reports the dynamics of $Q_{i}(p_{0})$ and $\max_{k>0}Q_{i}(p_{k})$ for player $1$:
+We first illustrate the dynamics of naive Q-learning assuming $y=6$ and $T=100000$.
+We find that players are trapped 60\% of the time in the Nash profile $(p^{0},p^{0})$, with long-run payoff approximately equal to 2.25.
+This payoff is above the Nash level (1.97), partly because experimentation improves welfare, partly because $(p^{3},p^{3})$ gets some (small) weight ($5\%$).
+Figure~\ref{fig16} reports the dynamics of $Q_{i}(p^{0})$ and $\max_{k>0}Q_{i}(p^{k})$ for player $1$:

 On occasions, player 1 finds that some alternative strategy $p^{k}$ with $k>0$ has higher $Q-$value, but, as it turns out, this is rarely concomitant with player 2 finding that some $p^{k^{\prime}}$ with $k^{\prime}>0$ has higher $Q$-value.
 As a matter of fact, whenever player 1 prefers some $p^{k}>p^{0}$, this reinforces the attraction of player 2 for $p^{0}$:\ the joint experience of some pair $(p^{k},p^{k^{\prime}})$ which would yield gains Pareto superior to Nash gains is not frequent enough.